PHYPHAM1/Project1/README.md

 3. Open `index.html` in your preferred web browser.

 ## Usage
 1. **Browse Recipes**: Use the links or nav section on the home page to find recipes.
 2. **View Recipe Details**: Click on a recipe from the list to see full details.
 3. **Add/Edit Recipes**: Use the form to add new recipes or edit existing ones.
-4. **Manage Favorites**: Mark recipes as favorites and view them in the Favorites section.
-5. **Persistent Storage**: All data is stored in local storage and will persist across sessions.
+4. **Persistent Storage**: All data is stored in local storage and will persist across sessions.

 ## Contributing
 We welcome contributions to enhance the Culinary Craftbook Hub!
 To contribute, please follow these steps: